Little bittern: Behaviour

 In Europe the little bittern is a migratory species, crossing the Mediterranean from Africa in the early Spring and arriving in their breeding wetlands from mid April onwards.
 The return to Africa occurs in August and September and there are normally only a few juveniles left in Europe by October.
 The European breeders migrate as far south as the Eastern Cape and Transvaal.

+The little bittern is a host of the Acanthocephalan intestinal parasite Ardeirhynchus spiralis.